 Springer presents its fulltext as PDFs (usually at the chapter level) and enables authorized users to download them to devices.

 EBSCO presents the fulltext in PDF format, but has limits on downloading and printing which vary by title.
+The EBSCO eBooks app is available for iOS devices from iTunes, Android devices from Google Play, and Kindle Fire and Nook devices from this FAQ.

 Ebooks in our Collection